isaacwilliams/not-good-enough-web/content/episodes/084-mentally-locked-down.md

 number: 84
 title: $300 with four zeros
 date: "2021-08-11"
-description: Pros and cons of chucking a sickie Should the government should pay us $300?
+description: Pros and cons of chucking a sickie.
+Should the government should pay us $300?
 TERF madness is spreading in Australia.
 fileLink: "https://mcdn.podbean.com/mf/web/htremn/84-having-a-yack-002.mp3"
 ---